Social realism cinema survives and thrives. Two 2016 movies, “I, Daniel Blake” and “Captain Fantastic” offer US and British versions.

 I, Daniel Blake 8/10: For: gritty social criticism with outstanding acting and emotional heft.
 Against: some will find it too polemical; the story offers little by way of twists, surprises or cheer.

 I hope you have enjoyed this review of two modern examples of social realism cinema.
-If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoy fresh, original writing, please subscribe to my newsletter (you can unsubscribe anytime you wish).
 Or I would be delighted if you would like to follow me on Facebook.

 For more reviews, see my movies and music archives.